October 8, 1921 Centre-Virginia Tech / Harvard-Indiana

 It was unusual for the Crimson to be entering into the fourth game of the year with so much juggling of the starting eleven, but as Fisher explained, "We just have to get some offensive production.
 We haven't really moved the ball consistently at all."

 Harvard shut out the Hoosiers, 19-0.
 The score looked fairly promising, as it was the most points scored yet by the Crimson.
-Yet, when analyzing the game, it was very apparent that the offense hadn't yet arrived.
+However, when analyzing the game, it was very apparent that the offense was lacking.

 The Crimson jumped out to a 3-0 lead on a 32-yard dropkick by quarterback Charles C. Buell just as the first quarter ended.
 The second points were registered not by the offense, but by a good defensive play when Gehrke blocked Indiana Captain John Kyle's punt from the end zone and scooped it up, racing in for a score.